henricker/duplicated-report-child-process/README.md

 ## Create sub process to check if document csv has duplicated pokemons rows

 - We are using roundRobin algorithm to get subprocess and delegate responsabilities to search duplicated elements
-- Is an fact, if you need run something appear with this, using cluster
+- Is an fact, if you need run something appear with this, use cluster or other confident lib
 - To make this, we're using child process library of nodejs core
 - To each row of csv the main process choose the next child process to seek duplicated row in the file